Welcome to the Antelope Valley Astronomy Club

 The Antelope Valley Astronomy Club, Inc. (AVAC) was founded in 1982, and incorporated as a nonprofit corporation in 1999, to bring the beauty of the night sky to the families of the Antelope Valley.

 The AVAC is located in the Antelope Valley, which is located in north-eastern Los Angeles County.
-Our members come from all over the valley, and as far away as Pasadena, they range in experience from beginner to advanced.
+Our members come from all over the valley, and they range in experience from beginner to advanced.

 The AVAC offers a friendly, learning environment.
 It is a member of the Astronomical League and offers their quarterly newsletter, discounts, and observing programs at no additional cost to members.

-Dues are prorated each month on the basis of a Single membership costing $25 per year, a Family Membership at $30 per year, and a Junior membership at $15 per year.
+Dues are prorated each month for a new membership, on the basis of a Single membership costing $25 per year, a Family Membership at $30 per year, and a Junior membership at $15 per year.
 To apply, fill out an online application and either print and mail in application, or pay via PayPal.

 Monthly Meetings